USA Public & National Holidays (2024)

 Armed Forces Day

 Armed Forces Day is a day to celebrate the men and women who serve in the United States Armed Forces.
 It is a day to recognize the sacrifices that these men and women make for our country.
-It is also a day to show our appreciation for their service.
+It is also a day to show our appreciation for their service May 18.

 Independence Day